MusifyApp/upstash-redis-local/readme.md

         upstash-redis-local --token upstash --addr :8000 --redis :6379

 ARGUMENTS:
-	--token		TOKEN		The API token to accept as authorised (default: upstash) --addr		ADDR		Address for the server to listen on (default: :8000) --redis		ADDR		Address to your redids server (default: :6379) --redispassword PASSWORD	Password for your redis server (default: "") --redisusername USERNAME	Username for your redis server (default: "") --help		Prints this message
+	--token			TOKEN		The API token to accept as authorised (default: upstash) --addr			ADDR		Address for the server to listen on (default: :8000) --redis			ADDR		Address to your redids server (default: :6379) --redispassword PASSWORD	Password for your redis server (default: "") --redisusername USERNAME	Username for your redis server (default: "default") --help						Prints this message

 ```